peterjc/thapbi-pict/docs/examples/recycled_water/primers.rst

     ATTTAACATACAACTTTCAACAGTGGATGTCTAGGCTC

-NCBI BLAST suggests some of the new sequences could be *Oomycetes*, but there are no very close matches - and some of the tenous best matches include uncultured fungus, diatoms, green algae, and even green plants.
+NCBI BLAST suggests some of the new sequences could be *Oomycetes*, but there are no very close matches - and some of the tenuous best matches include uncultured fungus, diatoms, green algae, and even green plants.